 9. Hip Flexors Roll

-- Lay on your side, bottom leg extended, and top knee bent (ball of the foot firmly pressed to the floor).
-Place the Roller under the hip.
+1. Lay on your side with your bottom leg extended and your top knee bent (the ball of your foot firmly pressed to the floor).
+Place the Roller under your hip.

 Know More: Foam Roller Exercises For Back To Improve Pain & Flexibility